Peter Thiel isn’t so sure self-driving tech is a good investment

 Perhaps unsurprisingly, Thiel feels the same way about self-driving technologies — even while his venture firm, Founders Fund, is an investor in the ride-sharing company Lyft, whose future would seem to depend on its ability to become a self-driving company at some point.

-Still, Thiel said he’ll make one exception when it comes to looking at trends.
-He said he’s willing to noodle those that “aren’t on anybody’s radar.”
+Thiel did say, however, that he will make one exception to his own rule.
+He said he’s willing to look at trends that “aren’t on anybody’s radar.”

 In fact, one trend that he suggested is hiding in plain sight and merits far more attention than it receives today — perhaps because it’s simply less sexy than self-driving cars or flying taxis — is good-old telecommuting and how its inevitable rise will change the landscape.